 Unlike many addictive substances, there is no approved medication for the treatment of methamphetamine addiction or methamphetamine overdose.
 Some side effects of prolonged methamphetamine abuse are irreversible and the withdrawal process is typically unaided.
 A recent increase in methamphetamine overdose fatalities illustrates the real danger of this upper.
 According to the National Institute on Drug Abuse, approximately 15% of all drug overdose deaths involved methamphetamine in recent years.

 Meth can be smoked, snorted, injected, or taken orally.
 The use of methamphetamine results in a short high in which the user experiences:

 Facial scars or ‘picking’ scars

 Methamphetamine is an extremely addictive stimulant that inflicts long-term damage on the body when abused.
 It is important to seek help immediately if you or a loved one is struggling with this addiction.
 At Asheville Recovery Center, treatment specialists have developed a unique, hybrid model of treatment which combines a traditional 12-step program with holistic rehabilitation.
 A multitude of services, programs, and therapies are offered, including the Partial Hospitalization Program, Residential-style treatment, outpatient rehabilitation, and more.

 The founders of Asheville Recovery Center, as well as many of our addiction therapists, have struggled with addiction and now enjoy life in recovery.
 They understand the struggles of addiction and how difficult it is to overcome alone.
+Consistently rated as the best drug rehab in North Carolina, the experts at Asheville Recovery Center are here to help.
 If you feel that you or a loved one is struggling with substance abuse, our specialists are on standby and ready to help.
 Call (828)518-6996 and speak with an addiction expert today so you can take the first step towards a rewarding life of sobriety.